Best Cheap Health Insurance in Oregon (2026)

 Rising health care costs are pushing up health insurance rates in 2026.

 As health care gets more expensive, it costs more when you visit the doctor or get medication.
 Health insurance companies then raise rates for everyone to make up for the added cost.
-In Oregon, medical insurance companies are asking to be able to raise rates by about 10%, on average.

 The cost of weight-loss drugs like Ozempic and Wegovy is also pushing health insurance rates higher.
 Because these medications are expensive and relatively popular, more people taking them costs health insurance companies a lot of money.

-Changes to discounts on HealthCare.gov in 2026 might also make health insurance more expensive.
+Changes to discounts on HealthCare.gov in 2026 are also likely to make health insurance more expensive.
 Since 2021, the discounts for people with low incomes have been bigger.
 These were called "enhanced subsidies," and they're going to expire at the end of 2025 unless Congress extends them.
 If they do expire, the discounts in 2026 won't be as big — this means you'll pay a higher rate for a health plan even if you get monthly subsidies.

 What to do if your rate goes up in 2026